 Marist College does participate in the Yellow Ribbon Program for undergraduate students eligible at 100% for Chapter 33 Post 9/11 Benefits.
 Active duty members are not eligible for Yellow Ribbon.
-Students must formally apply to the Yellow Ribbon Program and they may do so on the Veteran Benefit Registration form below.
+Students must formally apply to the Yellow Ribbon Program and they may do so using Marist’s online VA Enrollment Certification Request Form (see below).
 Please note: the College has a limited number of Yellow Ribbon spaces available in the program.
 Eligible students must apply and the applicants are accepted into the program on a first-come-first-served basis.
 Please refer to the VA website for more information about the Yellow Ribbon Program, www.gibill.va.gov

 Chapter 33 Transferred Benefits to Dependents

 3.)
-Once your request is approved, your dependent must submit an application for Chap 33 benefits.
+Once your request is approved, your dependent must apply for Chap 33 benefits.
 Your dependent should do so using one of the following two ways:

 Register to use your GI Bill® Benefits at Marist:

-After you have applied to the VA for GI Bill® Benefits, you will need to submit a Veteran Benefit Registration form and several documents to the School Certifying Official to begin using your benefits at Marist.
-The following link is the Veteran Benefit Registration form.
+After you have applied to the VA for GI Bill® Benefits, you will need to submit an online VA Enrollment Certification Request Form and several documents to the School Certifying Official to begin using your benefits at Marist.

 Required documents include:

-- A copy of the Certificate of Eligibility or the Award Letter (for all chapters except chapter 31 Vocational Rehabilitation)
+- A copy of the Certificate of Eligibility or the Award Letter (for all chapters except Chapter 31 VR&E)

 Verification of Enrollment